Tuesday, October 1, 2024

 Transformers One--The Hasbro toy line debuted in 1984, when I was in college; I knew the Transformers only slightly, through my nephews.
 As with the Teenage Mutant Ninja Turtles or the Power Rangers or Pokemon, I never had a personal sentimental attachment to them.

 For the uninitiated: The Transformers are elegant anthropomorphic robots capable of folding themselves up into vehicles: a truck, a car, a tank, a drone.
 Or, are they sleek vehicles that can unfold themselves into robots?
-It's all rather Zen, but it was also brilliant toy marketing, taking kids beyond the childhood power fantasy of having a truck or a tank to being a truck or a tank.
+It's all rather Zen, but it was also brilliant toy marketing; not only was it two toys in one, it took kids beyond the childhood power fantasy of having a truck or a tank to being a truck or a tank.

 Along with the toys, the franchise has spawned comics, cartoons, novels and several previous feature films, some animated, some live action.
 I haven't seen them all, but the couple I did were overstuffed and silly, though they also offered some gorgeous imagery.